Accapple/Hello-World/README.md

 # Hello-World
 First time using GitHub,
-I like playing basketball but i an not xunkun cai
+I like playing basketball but i am not xukun cai